 There are a few ways to test whether degassing of your homemade wine is complete, or at least close enough to produce a palatable wine.
 Sometimes it takes longer than the kits suggest to fully remove the carbon dioxide from the wine.

-Another good test is to take a sample of your wine and swirl or shake it.
-Collect a small amount in a jar and give it a swirl.
+- Take a sample of your wine and swirl or shake it- Collect a small amount in a jar and give it a swirl.
 (This is like agitation degassing on a smaller scale.)
 When you stop, check the surface of the wine for bubbling which would indicate that there’s still carbon dioxide being released.
 You can also put a lid on your test jar and give the wine a very vigorous shake.
 The shaking itself can introduce bubbles, too, of course, so you’ll need to observe carefully.

-If you hear a burst of gas releasing when you open the lid, that’s another good indication that there’s still more degassing needed.
+- Hear the burst of gas- If you hear a burst of gas releasing when you open the lid, that’s another good indication that there’s still more degassing needed.

 Although none of these methods are perfect, they’ll get you close to the answer.
 When in doubt, you can always degas longer.
 Note that it’s unlikely that you’ll get 100% removal of carbon dioxide and that is fine.
 You’ll just want to get close enough that it’s not going to impact the flavor and texture of your wine.